casper-ecosystem/cep-78-enhanced-nft/docs/tutorials/quickstart-guide.md

-# Casper Fungible Token Quick Start Guide
+# Casper NFT Quick Start Guide

 This quick start guide introduces you to the Casper client commands and Wasm files necessary to deploy a CEP-78 Casper Enhanced NFT contract to the [Casper Testnet](https://testnet.cspr.live/).
 To execute transactions on a Casper network involving NFTs, you will need some CSPR tokens to pay for the transactions.
 The Testnet provides test tokens using a [faucet](https://docs.casper.network/users/testnet-faucet/).